 Project Background – Chuck Taylor

 It all started when the 2010 America’s Cup showed the sailing world that standard "soft" sail systems could not compete with the wingsail systems.
 It was an amazing exhibition of power, when even the chaseboats could not keep up with the loser.
-After watching the videos many times I became jealous of the people that had the capability to spend about a billion dollars to design and build that craft.
-It has been interesting to see the latest "Chase Boats" in the 2013 America's Cup now use 4 X 300 Horsepower Outboard motors to keep up with the lastest wing sail designs...
+After watching the videos many times I became envious of the people that had the capability to spend about a billion dollars to design and build that craft.
+It has been interesting to see the latest "Chase Boats" in the 2013 America's Cup now use 4 X 300 Horsepower Outboard motors to keep up with the lastest wing sail and foil designs...

 Recently the decision to enhance the wing ...stronger and lighter weight... had us building a wing from Carbon Fiber.
 We used a similar technique for making the "nose" mold as we had been forming the aluminum and foam "nose".
 We were pleased with the strength that this design gave us.

 Using the vaccum bagging molding technique we were able to create even a lighter and stronger wing nose section weighing just over 4# for a 12' "nose"section.
 This strength also allows us to eliminate 2/3 of the mast saving another 5# with the Carbon Fiber Design.
 The carbon fiber allowed an overall 25% reduction in weight with an increase in durability and appearance.

 Recently we sailed the first wing of this design on a Laser with great results...even in a gusty 15 to 20 knot wind.
 Watch the slide show...

 - Fully retractable foils - both centreboard and rudder

 - No fixings or modifications to your existing boat

 - Launch in knee deep water and sail away!